 It is interesting to note that helper is also part of the job description of the Holy Spirit.
 Jesus told the disciples, “And I will ask the Father and he will give you another Helper, to be with you forever, even the Spirit of truth …” (John 14:16-17).

 As Christians, it gives us a great sense of security to know that the Holy Spirit will be with us forever.
-We know that, no matter what happens, He will always be there.
 Likewise, if your husband knows that you will be with him forever—no matter what he does, no matter how bad things get—it provides great security for him, too.

->Jesus also said that the Holy Spirit would “bring to your remembrance all that I have said to you.”
+Jesus also said that the Holy Spirit would “bring to your remembrance all that I have said to you.”
 He was speaking of how the Spirit would, in a supernatural way, help believers remember His words after His death and resurrection.
-In a similar way, I think that as a wife you can bring to your husband’s remembrance the truth of Christ and the truth of God’s Word in his life.
+In a similar way, I think that you can remind your husband of the truth of Christ and of God’s Word.

 Romans 8:26 tells us that “The Spirit helps us in our weakness. … but the Spirit himself intercedes for us …” I think one of the great callings of wives is to intercede and pray for our husbands.
 Praying for our husbands—for all they are facing and all that God has called them to do—is one of the greatest gifts we can give them in our role as helper.

 Essential #3: Be a world-changer.

 No matter where you are, no matter what your age, the Christian life should be permeated with purpose.
 Jesus didn’t just save us so we could be happy and have sweet families.
 He rescued us from meaninglessness, from futility, to give us a life of great purpose and great calling.

 Ephesians 2:10 says, “We are His workmanship created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
 We need to discover what those good works are and walk in them.